sctweedie/csvdiff3/README.md

   in lines which are unchanged but reformatting lines on merge if lines have changed

-The package also includes a csvhook CLI tool to provide basic CSV validation/formatting for use in git hooks and filters.
+The package also includes a csvhooks CLI tool to provide basic CSV validation/formatting for use in git hooks and filters.

 ## Getting started